muratk3n/thirdwave/en/README.md

 ---

-The sun is not gaseous but made up of liwuid metallic hydrogen?
+The sun is not gaseous but made up of liquid metallic hydrogen?

 [Video](https://youtu.be/Erql613GO_k)